 A fiercely competitive midfield general who captained Blackburn to the Premier League title before a turbulent managerial career.

-Tim Sherwood's story is one of grit, leadership, and unfiltered opinion.
-As a player, he was the engine room and captain of Blackburn Rovers' unlikely 1995 Premier League championship team, a tough-tackling, vocal midfielder who embodied manager Kenny Dalglish's winning mentality.
-His career spanned several top-flight clubs, always as a respected and combative presence.
-Transitioning to management, Sherwood's approach was characteristically direct.
-He famously led Tottenham Hotspur to their highest-ever Premier League points tally at the time after taking over mid-season, but his blunt public style and old-school methods often clashed with modern club structures.
-His later spells, including an FA Cup final appearance with Aston Villa, were similarly passionate and unpredictable, cementing his reputation as a fascinating, polarizing football character.
+Tim Sherwood captained Blackburn Rovers to the 1995 Premier League title.
+As a player, he was the engine room of that unlikely championship team, a tough-tackling, vocal midfielder who embodied manager Kenny Dalglish's winning mentality.
+His career spanned several top-flight clubs.
+As a manager, he led Tottenham Hotspur to their highest-ever Premier League points tally at the time after taking over mid-season.
+His blunt public style and old-school methods often clashed with modern club structures.
+Later spells, including an FA Cup final appearance with Aston Villa, were similarly passionate and unpredictable, defining him as a fascinating, polarizing football character.

 1965–1980